 We'll watch a video in a moment.
 It asks the question: does the person make the journey, or does the journey make the person?
 Think about it as you watch the video and reflect on what matters to you, where you get your significance from and what is significant in your journey.

 The video is a Louis Vuitton advert (!)
-This is an amazing bit of video about life and it being a journey and can be found on youtube and elsewhere.
+This is an amazing bit of video about life and it being a journey.

 Someone has written that, 'the gateway to life is very narrow and the road is difficult, and only a few ever find it.'

 I believe that the journey I am on is worth it and will have a destination worth reaching.
 I believe I have found significance in my life through what I believe and how it has changed my life.